 Bucks, Antetokounmpo avenge earlier loss to 76ers

-Antetokounmpo struggled mightily in that contest, shooting a season-worst 29.6 percent from the field (8 of 27) and misfiring on all seven 3-point attempts during his 18-point performance.
+Antetokounmpo struggled mightily in the previous matchup against the 76ers, shooting a season-worst 29.6 percent from the field (8 of 27) and misfiring on all seven 3-point attempts during his 18-point performance.
 Before Thursday's contest, Antetokounmpo selected Philadelphia's Joel Embiid as his first pick -- second overall -- in the NBA All-Star draft.

 Embiid had difficulty finding his range later Thursday, making just 6 of 26 shots from the floor.
 He finished with 19 points and 11 rebounds.
 Tobias Harris recorded 25 points and Al Horford made five 3-pointers to finish with 15 points for the 76ers, who dropped all four contests on their road trip to fall to 9-19 away from home this season.